TimoPyhalahti/2020_SKH_demo/README.md

     npm run deploy

-Alternatively the contents of the dist folder can be deployed to any other server, such as an AWS S3 bucket.
+Alternatively the bundle can be manually deployed to any other server, such as an AWS S3 bucket.